 THE COST FOR A CHILD TO ATTEND THE DOWD EDUCATION CENTER FOR ONE YEAR IS $4,000

-Supporting Partnerships to Prepare Ready Kids (SPARK): The target population is three and four-year-old children, not enrolled in Pre-K, who will enter Kindergarten the following year.
+Supporting Partnerships to Assure Ready Kids (SPARK): The target population is three and four-year-old children, not enrolled in Pre-K, who will enter Kindergarten the following year.
 HFF has 5 well trained Parent Partners who implement and deliver the SPARK program to 130 children throughout Franklin County.
 Each Parent Partner provides monthly home visits and works directly with a designated parent/family member, reinforcing their role as the child’s first teacher.
 This effort works to improve the school readiness of the children, from Franklin County, who do not have the opportunity to participate in an early learning program.
 Learn more about SPARK.

 The HFF Dowd Education Center students speak candidly about life and the future.
 Watch the video.